Craig Harrison (footballer): Playing career

-He is a product of the youth system at Middlesbrough, where he made a number of appearances during the 1997-98 promotion season under Bryan Robson.
+He is a product of the youth system at Middlesbrough, where he made a number of appearances during the 1997–98 promotion season under Bryan Robson.
 He was unfortunate not to play in the 1998 League Cup final, having been Boro's left-back in the three league games immediately before the final.
 However, he did play the full match as the club sealed promotion with a 4–1 final day win over Oxford United.
 He also started the club's first game back in the Premier League.
 Whilst at the club he had loan spells with Preston North End in 1999 and Crystal Palace in August 2000.

 He joined Crystal Palace permanently the following month, and over the next two years made 34 league appearances for the club.
 In January 2002, he suffered a double compound fracture in his left leg whilst playing for the club's reserves against Reading.
 After nineteen months in rehabilitation and three operations, he subsequently retired from professional football in 2003.
 After retirement he battled depression and worked on property renovation and resale.

 Managerial career

-Early career
+Airbus UK Broughton

 In the spring of 2008, he was appointed assistant manager of Welsh Premier League side Airbus UK Broughton after a chance meeting with the then manager Gareth Owen.
 In the summer of 2008, Harrison was appointed manager.
 In January 2010, he announced he was registering himself as a player for the club.
 He subsequently became director of football at the club.